Can You File for Bankruptcy and Keep Your House?

 Some mortgage lenders require reaffirmation agreements when considering can you file for bankruptcy and keep your house in Chapter 7.
 These agreements restore your personal liability for the mortgage debt in exchange for keeping the home.
 However, reaffirmation is typically unnecessary if you stay current on payments and want to keep the house.

-Chapter 13 bankruptcy provides superior home protection when asking can you file for bankruptcy and keep your house, regardless of equity amounts.
+Chapter 13 bankruptcy is often used by homeowners seeking to address mortgage arrears while retaining their home through a court-approved repayment plan.
 This reorganization bankruptcy creates a 3-5 year repayment plan that allows you to catch up on missed mortgage payments while maintaining current obligations.

 Chapter 13 offers additional benefits including mortgage modification opportunities and the potential to eliminate wholly unsecured second mortgages.
-If your home’s value is less than your first mortgage balance, the court may strip your second mortgage entirely.
+In certain circumstances, a Chapter 13 case may address wholly unsecured junior mortgages, subject to court approval and case-specific factors.

 Chapter 13 excels at addressing mortgage arrearages when determining can you file for bankruptcy and keep your house.
 You can spread missed payments over your entire repayment plan period while resuming current monthly payments immediately.

-Strategic exemption planning can maximize your ability to answer can you file for bankruptcy and keep your house positively.
+Exemption planning may affect how exemption laws apply to a particular situation.
 Some states allow married couples to double their homestead exemptions, providing substantial additional protection for jointly owned homes.

 Converting non-exempt assets into home equity through accelerated mortgage payments can help maximize homestead exemption benefits.
 However, this strategy must be implemented carefully to avoid fraudulent transfer allegations.